 The Working Group noted that a 60-day extension had been granted previously for regionally significant catastrophes, including INT 13-01: Extension of Ninety-Day Rule for the Impact of Hurricane/Superstorm Sandy; and INT 05-04: Extension of Ninety-day Rule for the Impact of Hurricane Katrina, Hurricane Rita and Hurricane Wilma, INT 17-01: Extension of Ninety-Day Rule for the Impact of Hurricane Harvey, Hurricane Irma and Hurricane Maria, and INT 18-04: Extension of Ninety-Day Rule for the Impact of Hurricane Florence and Hurricane Michael.
 This recommendation is for a longer period than the extensions that have been granted in the past as COVID-19 is a nationally significant event due to the expected overall impact to the U.S. economy.

 Due to the short-term nature of this extension, which is only applicable for the March 31st and June 30th, 2020 (1st and 2nd quarter) financial statements and only for the categories of assets listed in paragraph 3, this interpretation will be publicly posted on the Statutory Accounting Principles (E) Working Group’s website.
 This INT will allow assets that meet the definition of paragraph 3 to be admitted assets even if they are greater than 90 days past due.
 As the exceptions provided in this interpretation are not applicable in the September 30, 2020 (3rd quarter) financial statements, this interpretation will automatically expire as of September 29, 2020.
 This interpretation will be automatically nullified on September 29, 2020 and will be included as a nullified INT in Appendix H – Superseded SSAPs and Nullified Interpretations in the “as of March 2021” Accounting Practices and Procedures Manual.

+On _______, the provisions in this INT were extended to be applicable for the September 30, 2020 (3rd quarter) financial statements.
+With this extension, this Interpretation will automatically expire as of December 30, 2020 (prior to the year-end 2020 financial statements).
+Subsequent consideration will occur to determine if an extension is needed beyond September 30, 2020.

 INT 20-02 Status

 The Statutory Accounting Principles (E) Working Group will subsequently review this interpretation to determine if an extension is needed to the effective date.

+On July 30, 2020, the Statutory Accounting Principles (E) Working Group exposed this interpretation for possible extension to September 30, 2020 (3rd quarter financial statements).
+As a result of this exposure, further discussion is planned.
+If the extension is adopted, the proposed paragraph 5.a will be incorporated into the INT.

 G:\FRS\DATA\Stat Acctg\3.
 National Meetings\A. National Meeting Materials\2020\Summer\NM Exposures\INT 20-02 - Extend 90 Day Rule for Covid-19.docx